gbadev-org/tonc/content/asm.md

 ## A real world example: fast 16/32-bit copiers {#sec-cpy}

-In the last section, I will present two assembly functions – one ARM and one THUMB – intended for copying data quickly and with safety checks for alignment.
+In the last section, I will present two assembly functions – one ARM and one Thumb – intended for copying data quickly and with safety checks for alignment.
 They are called `memcpy16()` and `memcpy32()` and I have already used these a number of times throughout Tonc. `memcpy32()` does what `CpuFastSet()` does, but without requiring that the word-count is a multiple of 8.
 Because this is a primary function, it's put in IWRAM as ARM code. `memcpy16()` is intended for use with 16bit data and calls `memcpy32()` if alignments of the source and destination allow it and the number of copies warrant it.
-Because its main job is deciding whether to use `memcpy32`, this function can stay in ROM as THUMB code.
+Because its main job is deciding whether to use `memcpy32`, this function can stay in ROM as Thumb code.

 This is not merely an exercise; these functions are there to be used.
-They are optimized and take advantage of most of the features of ARM/THUMB assembly.
+They are optimized and take advantage of most of the features of ARM/Thumb assembly.
 Nearly everything covered in this chapter can be found here, so I hope you've managed to keep up.
 To make things a little easier, I've added the C equivalent code here too, so you can compare the two.

 Also, these functions are not just for pure assembly projects, but can also be used in conjunction with C code, and I'll show you how to do this too.
 As you've already seen demos using these functions without any hint that they were assembly functions (apart from me saying so), this part isn't actually to hard.
 So that's the program for this section.
 Ready?
 Here we go.